 About Bachata Sensual

-The founders of Bachata Sensual are Korke y Judith from Cadiz, Spain.
+Meet the founders of Bachata Sensual - Korke y Judith from Cadiz, Spain.

-Quoting Judith: "Sensual Bachata is a love story that unfold on the dance floor" and thus is aesthetically beautiful to watch.
-It is a mix between dance and theater.
+Quoting Judith: "Sensual Bachata is a love story that unfolds on the dance floor.
+It is a mix between dance and theater."

-Korke and Judith have based their style on strict follow and lead principles and these moves have been largely tested out on the dance floor while social dancing.
-In order to make the style universal and bullet proof in terms of lead and follow, the system was tested on different girls different countries.
-Eventually a very solid system was made ensuring that almost everything they teach is leadable and not choreography based so that every student learns how to dance with anyone after a class (even someone who doesn't know this style should be able to follow a good leader).
+They have based their style on strict follow and lead principles and the foundational movements of Bachata Sensual have been largely tested out on the dance floor while social dancing all over the world.
+In order to make the style universal, a very solid system was made ensuring that almost every move is leadable and not choreography-based so that every student can learns how to dance with anyone after a class (even someone who doesn't know this style should be able to follow a good leader).

-Korke says that he grew as a dancer because he danced with everyone and a good leader should be able to lead anyone.
-A good leader should be able to lead the worst follower.
-Thus a Bachata leader must learn how human movement works and how to easily move a follow's using natural placement, gravity and the energy of circular movement.
+Korke firmly believes that a good leader should be able to lead absolutely anyone with clarity and precision.
+Thus, it is very important for a Bachata leader to learn how natural human movement works and how to easily move a follow's using natural weight transfer, gravity and the energy of circular movement.
 The lead's job is to start and stop the follow's movement and the follow's main job is to follow by finishing the movement that the lead initiates.
-This energy makes the move feel transcendent and magical for the follow as the body continues to move in the natural energy lanes of circular movement.
-The lead feels totally in control of the follow at every moment as he is educated and has knowledge of how the body can be lead in the most natural and efficient way based mostly on circular movement, inertia and natural energy.
+This energy makes the movement feel transcendent and magical for the follow as the body continues to move with natural energy momentum.
+The lead should then feel totally in control of the follow at every moment as he is educated and has knowledge of how the body can be lead in the most natural and efficient way based mostly on circular movement, inertia and natural energy.

 Korke discovered the basic steps of Bachata at the age of 21.
 With no more information than the basic step and the Bachata music, he started developing his own dance style.